lyst/django-urlconf-export/README.md

 The module will be created when you import some urlconf.

-If you need to give `settings.ROOT_URLCONF` a different module name, you can:
+If you need to set `settings.ROOT_URLCONF` to different module name, you can:

 ```python
 import_urlconf.init_django(ROOT_URLCONF="another_urlconf_module")
 ```

 You can set any other Django settings this way too.

-See [the source](https://github.com/lyst/django-urlconf-export/blob/master/django_urlconf_export/import_urlconf.py) for the defaults.
+See [the source code](https://github.com/lyst/django-urlconf-export/blob/master/src/django_urlconf_export/import_urlconf.py) for the default Django settings.

 ## Importing in a Django service with own URLs

-By default, the library imports URLconf into the root URLconf module of a service - `settings.ROOT_URLCONF`.
+By default, the library imports URLconf into the root URLconf module of the service - `settings.ROOT_URLCONF`.

-But if a service has its own URLs, you don't want to overwrite them.
+But if the service has its own URLs, you don't want to overwrite them.

-You can import URLconf to a different module with this Django setting:
+You can import to a different module with this Django setting:

 ```python
 URLCONF_IMPORT_ROOT_URLCONF = "imported_urlconf"